IrisDimensions/overworld/IrisRegion.md

 > A list of root-level biomes in this region.
 Don't specify child biomes of other biomes here.
 Just the root parents.

 ## shoreBiomes
 > A list of root-level biomes in this region.
 Don't specify child biomes of other biomes here.
 Just the root parents.

-## caveBiomes
-> A list of root-level biomes in this region.
-Don't specify child biomes of other biomes here.
-Just the root parents.

 ## ridgeBiomes